- You can manually change the screen size on Xbox One using the Display Settings menu.

 3. Click on the Settings option, as shown in the image below.

-4. Under settings tab, go to General-> TV & display options.
+4. Under the Settings tab, go to General and choose the TV & display options.

-5. In the next screen, tap Resolution and select the desired resolution from the dropdown and the screen size will be adjusted accordingly.
+5. In the next screen, tap Resolution and select the desired resolution from the dropdown.

 6. If you want to fit the screen size to your monitor, then click Calibrate TV option under the setup tab.